Leo Baeck College

-Leo Baeck College is a privately funded rabbinical seminary and centre for the training of teachers in Jewish education.
-Based now at the Sternberg Centre, East End Road, Finchley, in the London Borough of Barnet, it was founded by Werner van der Zyl in 1956 and is sponsored by The Movement for Reform Judaism, Liberal Judaism and the United Jewish Israel Appeal.
+Leo Baeck College is a privately funded Reform rabbinical seminary and centre for the training of teachers in Jewish education.
+Based now at the Sternberg Centre, East End Road, Finchley, in the London Borough of Barnet, it was founded by Werner van der Zyl in 1956 and is sponsored by The Movement for Progressive Judaism.
 It is named after the inspirational 20th-century German Liberal rabbi Leo Baeck.

 Rabbinic ordinations from Leo Baeck College are recognised worldwide by the Liberal, Reform and Masorti movements.
-To date, Leo Baeck College has trained over 170 rabbis, its alumni serving Jewish communities in the United Kingdom and across the world.
+To date, Leo Baeck College has trained over 200 rabbis, its alumni serving Jewish communities in the United Kingdom and across the world.
 Leo Baeck College also pioneered the training of rabbis to serve the Jewish communities of the former Soviet Union and has been at the forefront of Jewish-Christian-Muslim dialogue for decades.
 In addition to the training of rabbis, Leo Baeck College trains teachers, provides an educational consultancy for religion schools and Jewish day schools, supports the development of community leaders, and provides access to Jewish learning for all through interfaith work.